Here’s my honest opinion on the good and bad points based upon over 15 years of working as an instructor.

 - It’s very stressful.
 You’re going to be dealing with road rage and idiots on the road every day.
 Hardly a week goes by when someone won’t blast the horn at you for stalling or shout at you out of the window.

 - You need to be multi-skilled.
-Not only do you need to be a driving instructor but you’ll have to learn how to build and run websites, advertise, keep financial accounts, meet legal requirements and many other things that you’ll never think about until you do the job.
+Not only do you need to be a driving instructor but you’ll have to learn how to build and run websites, advertise, keep financial accounts and more.

 You are going to be meeting many different types of people during your career as a driving instructor.
-I’ve taught all sorts including the “normal” types such as students, nurses, doctors and actors to the slightly more unusual such as professional poker players, escorts, lap dancers and drug dealers.
+I’ve taught all sorts including the “normal” types such as students, nurses, doctors and actors.
+Then there are the slightly more uncommon such as professional poker players, escorts, lap dancers and drug dealers.
 Sometimes you really wish you hadn’t asked what they do for a living!

 There’s a law saying that only driving instructors can teach people to drive for money.
 That means pretty much everyone has to go through driving schools.
 You may even have phone calls from celebrities or you could turn up for a lesson to find out that you’re teaching someone off the TV who wanted to remain anonymous before you met them.